vipulnaik/working-drafts/eaf/levels-of-donation.md

 accounting for compound interest).
 While this might be worthwhile in some cases, it also needs to be balanced against haste considerations and the urgency of various issues.
-All in all this does not seem like an efficient way to level up.
+All in all this does not seem like an efficient way to level up, but it could be helpful in *combination* with other things (such as increasing your income).

 ### Pooling with like-minded people